For the sixth year - this year we will have consumed more food than produced.

 To the men and women of Icon International Foundation, it is a moral obligation to do what is possible to

 help provide food for all human beings on this planet.
 RIS will teach representatives of our country to

 collaborate with top officials of other countries, to familiarize them with our program and methods.

-Slow but certain population growth; diminishing number of food producing farms; and everyday rising
+Slow but certain population growth; diminishing number of food producing farm, especially in the US, ,

-food prices and food production costs equate to an immediate need for greater, faster food production,
+food production costs equate to an immediate need for greater, faster food production, utilizing less land,

-utilizing less land and lest cost for production.
+sensibly less consumption of water in the process - and lest cost for production.